 An undercover investigation by a British newspaper has revealed that the United Kingdom’s National Health Service (NHS) failed to answer 571,000 telephone calls from August 2016 through January 2017.

-This is an unfortunate situation that would not exist had NHS engaged Dexcomm to handle incoming calls.
+This is an unfortunate situation that would not exist had the United Kingdom's NHS engaged Dexcomm to handle their incoming calls.

 We are ready to take your calls.
 You can reach us at 800-252-5552 to find out how our reliable, professional telephone answering services can help you better support the people who rely on you.